 Remember Why You're Saving

-For example, maybe you're saving for a downpayment on a house.
-This is a savings goal that can take quite a while, depending on how much you can set aside each month.
+Understanding why you're saving money is pivotal to staying motivated.
+You may be saving for a house or car downpayment, your children's college tuition, or your dream vacation.
+Either way, having the end goal in mind can ease the pain of forgoing short-term pleasures to save up.
+For example, if you're saving for a downpayment on a house, it can take quite a while, depending on how much you can set aside each month.
 You might start to feel disenchanted with the idea after a few months (or years) have passed.

 Set Savings Milestones